 When you custom-build a wardrobe, you’re not limited to just the closet space.
 Why not add a custom-built vanity and mirror next to it?
 Or integrate a study desk with a bookshelf?
 Anything’s possible.

-How to plan the layout of your custom-built wardrobe
+How to plan the layout of your built-in wardrobe?

 To help you plan out your ideal built-in wardrobe, here are a few tips:

 Knowing what you need to store will help you determine the dimensions and the design of your wardrobe.
-Since it is customised based on your specific needs, you can decide whether you want more drawers or more hanging space; low or high shelves; full-height mirrors or foot mirrors.
+Since it is customised based on your specific needs, you can decide what you want.
+Whether you want more drawers or more hanging space; low or high shelves; full-height mirrors or foot mirrors.
 Other things to consider is the height and the number of hanging rods you need.

 A well thought out wardrobe is easier to be tidied up and enables you to find things without hassle.